 By Richard Hemming, Director of global customer success for GreenRoad

-There is no “clocking out“ when you’re carrying around a device that people can reach you on through text, email, call, or app messaging 24 hours a day, seven days a week.
+There is no “clocking out“ when you’re carrying around a mobile device that people can reach you on through text, email, call, or app messaging 24 hours a day, seven days a week.
 Work and personal lives are blending even further as more and more employees work remotely from their home one or more days per week.
 Because of this, HR and management teams have new opportunities — and one could argue, responsibilities — to make qualitative improvements to employees’ personal lives, in the hopes of leading to more engagement, higher productivity and better loyalty and retention.

 In this third and final part of our day in the life of the mobile workforce series, we look at a night for Anthony, the safety director for EnerT.
-He has led the charge in implementing GreenRoad’s platform along with other safety measures, and travels for work frequently to meet with the different branches and warehouses he oversees.
+He has led the charge implementing GreenRoad’s smart mobility platform along with other safety measures, and travels for work frequently to meet with the different branches and warehouses he oversees.

 Work days are no longer constrained to the hours between 9 and 5